zhangrengang/subgenome_phasing_example/README.md

 At this stage, we need to manually eidt the two files to assign subgenomes.
-We have phased the D subgenome based on Ks-based evidence, so we number the blocks of D subgenome as 3, but randomly number those of A or B subgenomes as 1 or 2:
+We have phased the D subgenome based on Ks-based evidence, so we number the blocks of D subgenome as 3, but have to randomly number those of A or B subgenomes as 1 or 2 (but the assignments of A/B subgenomes of both wheat are consistant based on the inter-genomic similarity/orthology):
 ```
 $ cat Triticum_aestivum.ancestor.txt
 1A      1       4359    RoyalBlue       2